btcspry/crypto-lookup/README.md

 # Crypto Lookup - Google Chrome Extension

 This Google Chrome extension allows you to view bitcoin and altcoin addresses, transactions (txid), and blocks (block hashes).
+Being available on the Chrome App store, you can download it at: https://chrome.google.com/webstore/detail/crypto-lookup/inmhajodfjajjahndjoiebifcbokioim

 To get started, install the extension in Chrome, right click on a bitcoin address, and allow us to make your life a little easier!